-There are fewer busier environments than an airport.
-For example, Heathrow airport alone saw 80.1 million jetsetters passing through its terminals in 2018 and a daily average of over 219,000 passengers a day.
-To satisfy their passengers, Airports have countless lounges, shops, restaurants, and in some cases gyms and spas.
-This is in addition to airport security, check-in, and boarding locations.
-The sheer amount of information that needs to be effectively communicated is mind-boggling.
-A challenge compounded by the fact communication needs to be in different languages, clear, and easily accessible.
+To improve the passenger experience, airports have countless lounges, shops, restaurants, and, in some cases gyms and spas.
+This is in addition to the standard airport security, check-in, and boarding locations.
+With all of these facilities, the amount of information that needs to be communicated is vast and varied.
+This challenge is compounded by the fact that communication needs to be clear, easily accessible and in different languages.
 Enter digital signage for airports.

 Airport Communications Grounded by Traditional Methods